arras-energy/gridlabd-old/docs/Module/Powerflow/Solver configuration.md

 # Description

 The main Newton-Raphson (NR) powerflow solver can be matched with a secondary machine learning (ML) solver that models and mimics how the NR solver functions.
 When the ML solver sees a problem that is "close" to problems it has learned, it proposes a solution to that problem and skips running the NR solver.
-The [[solver_ml.conf]] configuration controls how the machine learning solver behaves.
+The [[/solver_ml.conf]] configuration controls how the machine learning solver behaves.

 The most basic method saves each observed solution for future use.
 Any new problem is compared to previous problems using a distance metric, and the solution to the closest problem is used if the distance metric is less than the `maximum_metric`.
 If no solution is found, the new solution is saved for future use.